tylim88/Firelord/README.md

 ## 🐇 Limitation

-While the wrapper try to safeguard as much type as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.
+While the wrapper try to safeguard as much type as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up cannot be solved.

-1. `Firelord.ServerTimestamp` is a reserved type, underneath it is a string and you cannot use it as a string literal type.
-Use it when only you need the serverTimestamp type.
+1. `Firelord.ServerTimestamp` is a reserved type, underneath it is a string and you cannot use it as a string literal type, the collision chance is very small so there is nothing to worry about.
 2. All mask types are passive reserved types, you cannot use them as object type nor use them for any purpose(the wrapper will turn mask types into `never` if you use them).
 3. Unable to works with Record<number, any> or Record<`` `${number}` ``, any>: